 Benefits of Nostalgia: Underlying Mechanisms

 The literature has identified seven key psychological benefits of nostalgia.
 They are: (1) tenderness, a sense of gentility and kindness (Juhl et al., 2020; Zhou et al., 2012); (2) social connectedness, a sense of acceptance and belongingness (Sedikides & Wildschut, 2019; Wildschut et al., 2006); (3) life meaning, a sense of life as meaningful and purposeful (Routledge et al., 2011; Sedikides & Wildschut, 2018); (4) self-continuity, a sense of connection between one’s past and one’s present selves (Sedikides et al., 2016; Sedikides, Wildschut, Routledge, & Arndt, 2015); (5) self-esteem, a sense of liking and valuing of the self (Reid et al., 2015; Wildschut et al., 2006); (6) optimism, a sense of hopefulness and confidence about one’s future (Cheung et al., 2013; Dennis & Ogden, 2022); and (7) inspiration, a sense of moving away from the mundane, gaining an awareness of better possibilities, and feeling an urge to enact them (Evans et al., 2021; Stephan et al., 2015).
 How does nostalgia confer these benefits?
 What are the mechanisms that intervene between nostalgia inductions and the benefits?
-To address these questions, we turn to communion and agency.
+To address these questions, we turn to the constructs of communion and agency.

 In describing themselves (Paulhus & John, 1998), personal memories (Gebauer et al., 2013), interpersonal problems (Horowitz et al., 1988), social situations (Fournier et al., 2008), interpersonal behaviors (Wiggins, 1991), other persons (Abele & Wojciszke, 2007), groups (Fiske et al., 2002), social values (Trapnell & Paulhus, 2012), and cultures (Oyserman et al., 2002), individuals rely on two remarkably similar sets of psychological attributes.
 These two dimensions have been labeled communion and agency (Bakan, 1966; for a review, see Abele & Wojciszke, 2014), or the Big Two.
 Communion reflects concern with interdependence, agreeableness, relatedness, and intimacy, whereas agency reflects concern with independence, competence, ambition, and status.
 Communion and agency are generally considered orthogonal dimensions of social perception (Abele & Wojciszke, 2018; cf. Imhoff & Koch, 2017).
 We propose that nostalgic recollections also comprise communal and agentic elements.

-To find out, we drew on the Coding System for Themes of Agency and Communion (McAdams, 2001; McAdams et al., 1996).
+To examine this, we drew on the Coding System for Themes of Agency and Communion (McAdams, 2001; McAdams et al., 1996).
 Using this system, a researcher can code narratives for expressions of four communal and four agentic themes.
 The communal themes are love-friendship, unity-togetherness, dialogue, and caring-help.
 Love-friendship refers to an experience of romantic love or friendship; unity-togetherness to a sense of belongingness or oneness with a group of people or community; dialogue to an experience of mutual, nonhostile conversation with another person; and caring-help to proving support for another person.
 Agentic themes are self-mastery, status-victory, achievement-responsibility, and empowerment.
 Self-mastery refers to success in strengthening the self that results in a feeling of power; status-victory to gaining recognition among others thanks to success; achievement-responsibility to the experience of achieving something or being in charge; and empowerment to self-improvement through contact with someone or something larger such as authority, nature, or deity.
 We offer broader definitions for these themes in Table 1 (for a more detailed account, see McAdams, 2001).